University of Queensland

 The University of Queensland (UQ) is one of Australia’s most highly ranked and awarded learning and research institutions.
 Founded in 1909, it is the oldest university in the Australian state of Queensland and has three main campuses at St Lucia, Gatton and Herston.

 UQ’s nine internationally significant research institutes are drawcards for an ever-expanding community of scientists, researchers and commercialisation experts.
-UQ has more specialised fields of research “well above world standard” than any other Australian university, according to the 2012 Excellence in Research for Australia (ERA) assessment.
+UQ is rated equal first in 58 broad and specialised fields including engineering, medical and health sciences, statistics, business and management, and cultural studies., according to the 2015 Excellence in Research for Australia (ERA) assessment.
 UQ’s commitment to research training is noted for its early- and mid-career researcher support.
 It has one of Australia's largest PhD enrolments, with more than 12,500 postgraduate students, and celebrated its 10,000th PhD graduation in 2011.

 UQ’s six faculties comprise Business, Economics and Law; Engineering, Architecture and Information Technology; Health and Behavioural Sciences; Humanities and Social Sciences; Medicine and Biomedical Sciences and Science.
 UQ offers over 420 undergraduate and postgraduate programmes, which are informed by the latest research and delivered in state-of-the-art learning spaces.
 The university’s teachers have won more Australian Awards for University Teaching than any other Australian university’s teachers.

-The University’s outstanding 215,000-plus alumni include a Nobel laureate, the CEO of a Fortune 500 company, an Academy Award winner, and leaders in government, law, science, public service and the arts.
+The University’s outstanding 220,000-plus alumni include a Nobel laureate, the CEO of a Fortune 500 company, an Academy Award winner, and leaders in government, law, science, public service and the arts.

 UQ’s commercialisation company UniQuest is one of Australia’s leading research commercialisation companies.
 UniQuest’s innovation portfolio includes Australia's first blockbuster vaccine Gardasil®, Australia's largest biotech IPO (QRxPharma Ltd), the internationally acclaimed Triple P Positive Parenting Program, and UQ’s superconductor technology, used in two-thirds of the world's MRI machines.